Xyene/Jrofiler/README.md

 Jrofiler
 ========

-The final Java solution to large programs with performance problems.
+The inline solution to Java programs with performance problems.

 Compilation
 -----------